larsks/blog.oddbit.com-posts/post/2019-04-26-adding-support-for-privilege-e.md

 width="400"
 >}}

 Looking at the source, I was surprised: while Ansible has individual plugins for different privilege escalation methods, it is entirely up to the individual connection plugin to implement the logic necessary to make use of these mechanisms.
 I had expected privilege escalation support to be implemented in the base connection plugin (`ConnectionBase` in `lib/ansible/plugins/connection/__init__.py`), but it's not.
-So while the [ssh plugin][] has a fairly complex set of logic for handing the `become` prompt, and the [local plugin][] had a relatively simple solution, the `docker` connection had done.
+So while the [ssh plugin][] has a fairly complex set of logic for handing the `become` prompt, and the [local plugin][] had a relatively simple solution, the `docker` connection had none.

 Fortunately, in many ways the `docker` plugin is almost identical to the `local` plugin, which means that rather than doing actual work I was able to largely cut-and-paste the privilege escalation support from the `local` plugin into the `docker` plugin.
 You can find this work in [pull request #55816][#55816].